TelemetryDeck/docs/api/default-parameters.md

 - `TelemetryDeck.Device.systemMajorVersion`: The major version of the operating system.
 - `TelemetryDeck.Device.systemVersion`: The version of the operating system.
 - `TelemetryDeck.Device.timeZone`: The time zone of the device.
+- `TelemetryDeck.Device.screenDensity`: The screen density of the device.
+- `TelemetryDeck.Device.brand`: The brand of the device.

 ## Run Context